Sometimes a private consultant surgeon may decide he or she does not actually wish to charge the patient.

 In other words, you are treating the consultation as a courtesy.

-It doesn’t really matter WHY you decide not to charge the patient provided you actually don’t charge the patient.
+It doesn’t really matter WHY you decide not to charge.

 But who are you actually going the courtesy to?